 I stared at the man’s thin, angry face.
 Mine was impassive.
 Unmoving.
 It would have been difficult for him to report that I gave a shit.

 “Huh,” I grunted.
 Then I left him standing angrily in an Iraqi street, cleared of Al Qaeda fighters by the same Marines that he wanted to condemn.
 His mistake was thinking that as an officer I was compelled to act on his assertion.
-If what he said was true, I strongly disapproved of the Marines’ actions; if I had seen something like that, I would have grabbed the Marines involved and had a short, one-way lesson on right and wrong and maintaining the moral high ground.
+If what he said was true, I strongly disapproved of the Marines’ actions.
+If I had seen something like what the reporter described, I would have grabbed the Marines involved and had a short, one-way lesson on right and wrong and maintaining the moral high ground.
 That would have ended the incident, preserved their respect for my office, and set an example for other Marines in the unit.

 The YouTube incident is slightly different than my experience in Iraq.
 It is my professional opinion that the scout snipers in the YouTube video acted contrary to Article 15 of Convention I for the Amelioration of the Condition of the Wounded and Sick in Armed Forces in the Field, ratified in Geneva on 12 August 1949: